anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

 This created a properties file to which we appended Hudi libraries to the Spark driver and executor extraClassPath.

-## 7. Run the BQ SyncTool utility on the master node of the cluster
+## 7. Run the BigQuerySyncTool  on the master node of the cluster

 ```